 This discount applies only during the initial offering period.
 Certain Fee Account investors may be assessed transaction or other fees on the purchase and/or redemption of units by their broker-dealer or other processing organizations for providing certain transaction or account activities.
 The sponsor reserves the right to limit or deny purchases of units in Fee Accounts by investors or selling firms whose frequent trading activity is determined to be detrimental to the trust.
 DISTRIBUTION OF UNITS.
 Units will be distributed to the public at the public offering price by the sponsor and through broker-dealers and other selling firms.
 The sponsor generally qualifies units for sale in various states in the United States.
 The sponsor does not register units for sale in any foreign country.
 This prospectus does not constitute an offer of units in any state or country where units cannot be offered or sold lawfully.
 The sponsor may reject any order for units in whole or in part.

 The sponsor compensates broker-dealers and other selling firms when they sell units.
 This compensation includes the broker-dealer concessions or agency commissions described in the table below and other compensation described in this section.
 Any sales charge discount is borne by the broker-dealer or selling firm out of the dealer concession unless provided otherwise below.
-The broker-dealer concession or agency commission for initial offering period transactions is 3.15% of the public offering price per unit, subject to reduction for unit purchases eligible for the "Volume Discount" sales charge discount described in this prospectus as follows:
+The broker-dealer concession or agency commission for initial offering period transactions is 2.00% of the public offering price per unit.